Frank Peregory – Medal of Honor – 29th Infantry Division

 In total, Frank Peregory alone obtained the surrender of nearly forty enemy soldiers and thanks to his action he allowed the men of his unit to liberate the village of Grandcamp while seizing German machine guns.

 To commemorate this charge with bayonets and grenades, to remember his unlimited courage and his rapid and effective reading of the situation, the President of the United States of America, represented by the Congress, presented to the Technical Sergeant Frank Peregory’s highest US military honor, the famous Medal of Honor, posthumously.
-Frank Peregory was killed six days later during a battle in Normandy on 14 June 1944.
+Frank Peregory was killed six days later during the defense of the town of Couvains on 14 June 1944.
 He was 29 years old.

 Today, a small garden and a monument were erected in Grandcamp in memory of the young American soldier of the 29th Infantry Division, at the very site of one of the German machine guns in a Tobruk, which is still visible.
 The city has named this place: the Frank Peregory Garden.